Nwebb03/CS450StockPrediction/README.md

 - 1 means the letter is yellow and is present in the word but not in that position.
 - 2 means the letter is correct and in the correct position.

-At the end of the game, the user is prompted on whether or not they would like to view 2 graphs of the results.
-The first shows the average number of guesses (if multiple games were run), and the second depicts the letter distribution in guesses.
+At the end of the game, the user is prompted on whether or not they would like to view a plot of the letter distribution in guesses.
+If multiple games were run it also outputs a histogram of the number of guesses it took each round.

 ### autoEnable